OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 #### Filter Evasion

 The first step is to determine what the filters are allowing or blocking, and where they are implemented.
-If the restrictions are performed on the client side using JavaScript, then they can be trivially bypassed with an intercepting proxy.
+If the restrictions are performed on the client-side using JavaScript, then they can be trivially bypassed with an intercepting proxy.

-If the filtering is performed on the server side, then various techniques can be attempted to bypass it, including:
+If the filtering is performed on the server-side, then various techniques can be attempted to bypass it, including:

 - Change the value of `Content-Type` as `image/jpeg` in HTTP request.
 - Change the extensions to a less common extension, such as `file.php5`, `file.shtml`, `file.asa`, `file.jsp`, `file.jspx`, `file.aspx`, `file.asp`, `file.phtml`, `file.cshtml`